RealRandyWind/CommunitySmartGrid/README.md

-Instructions for using the Java RMI:
+Instructions for using the Java RMI.
 First, start that RMI registry:

     rmiregistry -J-Djava.rmi.server.useCodebaseOnly=false